Paul Ernest

 Paul Ernest is a contributor to the social constructivist philosophy of mathematics.

 Life

-Paul Ernest is currently emeritus professor of the philosophy of mathematics education at Exeter University, UK.
-He is best known for his work on philosophical aspects of mathematics education and his contributions to developing a social constructivist philosophy of mathematics.
-He is currently working on the ethics of mathematics.
+Paul Ernest is currently emeritus professor of the philosophy of mathematics education at University of Exeter, UK.
+He is best known for his work on philosophical aspects of mathematics education, which includes establishing the subfield entitled the philosophy of mathematics education, and for his contributions to developing a social constructivist philosophy of mathematics.
+He is currently working on questions about ethics in mathematics.